Ralph T. Smith

-Ralph Tyler Smith (October 6, 1915 – August 13, 1972) was an American lawyer and politician from Illinois, who served as a United States Senator from Illinois between 1969 until 1970.
+Ralph Tyler Smith (October 6, 1915 – August 13, 1972) was an American lawyer and politician from Illinois, who served as a United States Senator from Illinois from 1969 until 1970.
 A member of the Republican Party, Smith previously served in the Illinois state house from 1955 through 1969, including two years as Speaker of the House of Representatives from 1967 to 1969, prior to his appointment to the senate by governor Richard Ogilvie.
 He lost re-election to Adlai Stevenson III in the 1970 special election.

 Early life and education

-Ralph Tyler Smith was born in Granite City, Illinois on October 6, 1915.
+Ralph Tyler Smith was born in Granite City, Illinois, on October 6, 1915.
 Smith graduated from Illinois College in 1937 and from Washington University School of Law in 1940.
 He began the practice of law that same year.
 He worked as an attorney for C. & I.M.
 Railway Company in Springfield, Illinois.

 Military career

 Shortly after the start of World War II, Smith enlisted in the United States Navy Reserve, and commissioned an Ensign.
 He served as an instructor in the Naval Midshipman School at Notre Dame University.
 He was then transferred to the USS PC-1182, a PC-461-class submarine chaser, which escorted convoys.
 He then went to Guam to take command of the USS PGM-28, a PGM-9-class motor gunboat in 1945.
 After a period of minesweeping in Okinawa, Smith was released into inactive duty as a Lieutenant.